liferay/liferay-frontend-source-formatter/README.md

 - Trailing commas in arrays and objects
 - Variables that are all defined in one statement
 - Variables being passed to `Liferay.Language.get()`
+- Trailing or extraneous newlines
+- **Experimental** Will try to parse JavaScript inside of <aui:script> blocks

 ## Installation